What is the Alexander Technique and what are its benefits?

 Click here to learn about Alexander Technique Teacher Training.

-If there is no teacher available in your area, there are three things you can do:
+If there is no teacher available in your area, there are four things you can do:

 - Attend a residential course.
 These are now offered in many countries.
 They run for a week or two at a time and it is possible to learn quite a lot in that period because the teaching is concentrated and there are usually several Alexander teachers working as a team with the group.
 The courses are usually held in pleasant locations and are an enjoyable and beneficial way to get started in the Technique, or to refresh one's knowledge.
 Indeed, some teachers believe this is one of the best ways to learn the Technique.